 Wow.
 What a spring.
-I’m a native Western North Carolinian and this was a spring for the records.
+I’m a native Western North Carolinian and this was a spring for the records—and no, I don’t mean Covid19 though it certainly continues to play it’s part—I mean nature outdid itself.
 It’s been a stunning show, but as with all good things, there is an end and a cost.
 It’s time to clean up spring’s pastel bounty for summer’s bold, colorful displays.
-Sharpen the deadheaders and pruners, and put on a hat, June's first chore is deadheading.
+Sharpen the deadheaders and pruners, and put on a hat, June’s first chore is deadheading.

 June is the month for deadheading spring’s flowers.
 Deadheading is simply removing spent blooms.
 It helps promote new blooms and stops plants from setting seed, which is necessary for plant growth, and next year’s flowers.